 Ping Golf Advice, News, History and Buyers Guide

-Ping started out as a one man’s hobby in the year 1959.
-Today, it is one of the most well-known names in the golf equipment industry.
+Ping it all started out as one man’s hobby in1959.
+Today, the company is regarded as one of the most highly respected & one of the most well-known names in the golf equipment industry.
 It has product lines that include golf clothing, clubs, bags, and gloves.
-Its innovations of lie and loft color coding, clubheads that are head-treated, and weighing of perimeters are now labeled as the standards and are being made use of by different golf equipment manufacturers as well.
+Its innovations of lie and loft color coding, clubheads that are heat-treated, and weight perimeters are now labeled as the class standards and are being made use of by many different golf equipment manufacturers.
 Below is more information on the History of Ping Clubs.

 Where it All Began

 - In 1959, Karsten Solheim, an engineer from General Electric, was not contented with the current range of putters being sold at the time.
 In his garage, he designed his very own putter, nicknaming it the “Ping 1A” inspired from the sound created whenever the ball comes into contact with the metal blade during a swing.
 Its head has a weighted toe and heel and this created a larger sweet spot at the clubface’s center.

 - During the early 1960s, Solheim’s design created a large and increasing demand, partly driven by John Barnum’s victory during the 1962 Cajun Classic using a Ping putter, followed by a “Sports Illustrated” editorial.
 Solheim was able to create the Anser putter in 1966, and this model has been used in victories for over 500 PGA Tours.
 In 1967, Solheim quit being an engineer for General Electric so that he could create the Karsten Manufacturing Corporation located in Phoenix, Arizona.
 Thus began the History of Ping Clubs.